0 commentaires

 Carbohydrates

 Carbohydrates, or carbohydrates, are the main source of energy used by the body.
-Carbohydrates break down into glucose to be used during exercise, or into glycogen which is stored in the muscles and in the liver, in the event of a later need.
+Carbohydrates are broken down into glucose to be used during exercise, or into glycogen which is stored in the muscles and liver, in case of later need.

-Carbohydrates include sugars, fibers and starches.
-Carbohydrates are found in bread, pasta, fruit, cereals, legumes.
-To preserve digestive health, it is better to favor sources of complete carbohydrates, with a low glycemic index.
-In this way it is possible to control the secretion of insulin, the hormone responsible for fat storage and weight gain.
+Carbohydrates include sugars, fibers, and starches.
+Carbohydrates are found in bread, pasta, fruits, cereals, and legumes.
+To maintain digestive health, it is best to choose whole carbohydrate sources with a low glycemic index.
+In this way, it is possible to control the secretion of insulin, the hormone responsible for fat storage and weight gain.

 Lipids

-Lipids are the fats responsible for hormone production, immune defences, nutrient absorption and proper brain function.
+Lipids are the fats responsible for hormone production, immune defenses, nutrient absorption and proper brain function.

-We find lipids in oily fish, avocado, oils, or even nuts.
-It is preferable to turn to sources of lipids rich in omega-3, such as dried fruits or fatty fish in order to take advantage of their benefits.
+Lipids are found in oily fish, avocado, oils, and nuts.
+It is best to turn to sources of lipids rich in omega-3, such as dried fruits or oily fish, in order to benefit from their benefits.

 Also a source of energy, lipids are twice as caloric as carbohydrates or proteins.
-One gram of fat equals 9 calories.
+One gram of lipid is equivalent to 9 calories.

-Defining your sporting goals implies an adapted program, both in terms of sport and food.
-Indeed, the body needs an energy supply to be able to function.
+Defining your sporting goals involves an adapted program, both in terms of sport and nutrition.
+Indeed, the body needs an energy intake to be able to function.

 Depending on the objectives (weight loss, mass gain), the energy needs and the distribution of macronutrients will be different.

-In the context of weight loss, you can define a calorie-deficient nutritional plan.
+In the context of weight loss, a nutritional plan with a calorie deficit can be defined.
 Conversely, for mass gain, it will be advisable to consume more than your daily caloric needs.
-During the dry, proteins will be preferred in the majority in the distribution of macronutrients.
+When cutting, proteins will be favored in the majority in the distribution of macronutrients.

 Calculators

-There are many calculators online that allow you to calculate your macronutrients.
+There are many online calculators that allow you to calculate your macronutrients.
 However, they are very approximate.
-All bodies are different and needs are based on many parameters.
+All bodies are different and needs depend on many parameters.
 The calculators take an average of energy needs (2000 kcal for men, 1600 kcal for women), so the result of the calculation gives an average.
 The result can be specified by adding height, weight, age and level of physical activity.

-Nevertheless, there are databases to calculate the caloric intake of meals.
-Among the applications easy to use, there is MyFitnessPal or FatSecret.
-They allow you to quickly calculate the calories consumed according to a large choice of foods.
+However, there are databases to calculate the caloric intake of your meals.
+Among the easy-to-use applications, there is MyFitnessPal or FatSecret.
+They allow you to quickly calculate the calories consumed according to a large selection of foods.

-Define your needs: calculate your basal metabolic rate (MB)
+Define your needs: calculate your basic metabolism (BMR)

-Basal metabolic rate (MB) depends on several factors as mentioned above: age, sex, height, weight.
-It represents the calorie needs that the body needs daily to ensure vital functions at rest.
+Basal metabolism (BMR) depends on several factors as mentioned above: age, sex, height, weight.
+It represents the calorie requirements that the body needs daily to ensure vital functions at rest.

-There are several formulas to know your daily caloric needs:
+There are several formulas for knowing your daily caloric needs:

 For women: 10 x weight (in kg) + 6.25 x height (in cm) – 5 x age (in years) - 161